MaxITService/ChatAreaButtons-GPT/README.md

 ### License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Feel free to use this FOSS.

 ---